Pastor Joel SonnenbergAssistant Pastor (Special Needs Ministry)

 Why do you believe that God has called you to this position?

 Just because I was burned as a toddler doesn’t mean that I automatically had a “heart” for others or an innate sense of what to do.
 I wasn’t born into a “special needs” family.
 My family all looked just like everyone else in the church.
-Most of my life I ran as hard as I could from others with disabilities because I didn’t want to be identified as “special.”
-I guess that there was a little of “Jonah” in me.
-I rebelled against the stereotype that dictated that I should become a motivational speaker.
-You have to remember that I have never hungered for attention—every day I receive more attention than I would ever want.
+Most of my life, I ran as hard as I could from others with disabilities because I didn’t want to be identified as “special.”
+I guess there was a little of “Jonah” in me.

-If it was up to me, I would never have gone to seminary or become a speaker or a pastor, but I had an open spirit and a contrite heart, and God has fueled my passion.
+You have to remember that I have never hungered for attention—every day, I receive more attention than I would ever want.
+But while I was in seminary, I realized that people were willing to give me a platform to expand their understanding of God.
+I had an open spirit and contrite heart, and God has fueled my passion.
 I think God has given me a righteous anger toward injustice and discrimination.
 These are strong words, but everyone remembers the pain of being picked last for a game.
 Imagine being picked last or being overlooked every day because of a genetic difference or injury and you will know why I am so emotional about this topic.

 When did you know that Maria was the “one”?